-In the 1990s, the state became greatly reduced by the independence of former states due to military events.
+In the 1990s, the state became Yugoslavia greatly reduced by the independence of former states due to military events.
 After the separation of four former member states, the remaining area in Serbia-Montenegro was renamed in 2003.
 Finally, after a 2006 referendum Montenegro independent and the rest renamed in Serbia.
 The autonomous province in the south Kosovo then proclaimed itself independent in 2008.
 The viticulture structure of these countries has changed considerably.
 In the remaining state area of Serbia there are today the following winegrowing areas:

 In central Serbia (Centralna Srbija), there were hardly any armed conflicts, which is why the vineyards, in contrast to other former Yugoslav states, remained largely unscathed.
-These are mainly due to the rivers , Morava and Timok.
+These are mainly due to the rivers Danube, Morava and Timok.
 The six wine-growing regions are called Nisava-Juzna Morava, Pocerina-Podgora, Sumadija-Podgora, Timok, by far the largest area of Sumadija-Velika Morava and Zapadna Morava.
 The oldest vineyard is Zupa, from where the famous red wine Zupsko Crno and the Rosé Zupska Ruzica comes from.

-In the north on the border with . and lies the province of Vojvodina (Voivodina), which is divided into the four wine-growing areas Banat, Pescara, Srem and Subotica.
-In 2012, the vineyard covered 44,000 hectares, of which 2.175 million hl of wine were produced (see also under ).
-There are many more Vines, but the international varieties are constantly increasing.
-Of the 2010 (Kym Anderson ):
+In the north on the border with Croatia.
+Romania and Hungary lies the province of Vojvodina (Voivodina), which is divided into the four wine-growing areas Banat, Pescara, Srem and Subotica.
+In 2012, the vineyard covered 44,000 hectares, of which 2.175 million hl of wine were produced (see also under Wine production volumes ).
+There are many more autochthonous Vines, but the international varieties are constantly increasing.
+The Blend 2010 (Kym Anderson ):